10 RUGER LC9 HOLSTERS COMPARED

 Weight: 17.1 oz (480 g)

-From the above dimensions, you can see that the Ruger LC9 can be classed as a small to medium sized pistol.
-Because of its small size and weight, when looking for a Ruger LC9 holster a user can choose from a full range of holsters; from pocket holsters, ankle holster, over the waistband (OWB) holsters, inside the waistband (IWB) holsters, and shoulder holsters.
+It is apparent that the Ruger LC9 can is a small to medium sized pistol.
+Because of its small size and weight, when looking for a Ruger LC9 holster a user can choose from a full range of holsters; from pocket holsters, over the waistband (OWB) holsters, ankle holster, shoulder holsters and inside the waistband (IWB) holsters.

 Outbags OB-30SC Nylon OWB Belt Gun Holster with Mag Pouch